Economy of Palestine: Economic rise (1970—2000)

+The Oslo Accords, signed in the 1990s, led to the establishment of the Palestinian Authority (PA) and limited self-governance in parts of the West Bank and Gaza.
+The PA took on responsibilities in areas such as trade, investment, and public services.
+However, the overall impact on the Palestinian economy was mixed, as the peace process faced setbacks and the Israeli occupation persisted.
+In 1994, The Paris Protocol was signed, outlining economic relations between Israel and the PA, including provisions for labor movement and employment.
+Next year, the Israeli government imposed restrictions on the movement of Palestinian workers within Israel due to security concerns.
+The PA assumed control over some economic sectors, including tourism, trade, and investment by 1995.
+Until 1999 the Palestinian economy experienced a period of relative growth and stability with increased international aid and improved economic indicators.

 For 30 years, Israel permitted thousands of Palestinians to enter the country each day to work in construction, agriculture and other blue-collar jobs.
 During this period, the Palestinian economy was significantly greater than the majority of Arab states.
 Until the mid-1990s, up to 150,000 people—about a fifth of the Palestinian labor force—entered Israel each day.
 After Palestinians unleashed a wave of suicide bombings, the idea of separation from the Palestinians took root in Israel.
 Israel found itself starved for labor, and gradually replaced most of the Palestinians with migrants from Thailand, Romania and elsewhere.